Yellow Pearl (song): Top of the Pops

 After the initial release of the single, Lynott recalled that he was approached by Top of the Pops producer Michael Hurll, who told Lynott that he liked "Yellow Pearl" and asked him to write new theme music for the programme.
 When asked what kind of song he wanted, Hurll replied, "Something like "Yellow Pearl"," and Lynott suggested simply using that song.

-After the remixed version was chosen as the Top of the Pops theme music in the summer of 1981, the remix was released as a single on 26 December, reaching No. 14 in the UK, and No. 13 in Ireland.
+After the remixed version was chosen as the Top of the Pops theme music in the summer of 1981, the remix was released as a single in December, reaching No. 14 in the UK, and No. 13 in Ireland.
 It was accompanied by a video, costing around £20,000 and directed by Midge Ure, who appeared in silhouette in the video.

 The remix was over a minute shorter in length, dispensed with the spoken intro, and featured more prominent drums.
 The 12" single featured a longer remix, including the spoken intro, with drums by Rusty Egan.
 Lynott later said, "It has made me a fortune; every time I see Top of the Pops the cash register in me head starts ringing."
 When pressed about the actual value of the royalties, he answered, "About 2p, I don't know.
 I wish I'd written the theme tune to Coronation Street."
 Another version of the song was used as the chart rundown music between 1984 and 1986.
 This version featured electric guitar sounds instead of the popular synthpop version.